lhy-hoyin/PathFinder/guides/developer.md

 # Developer Guide

-Hello there fellow developer.
+Hello there fellow developer!
 We are glad that you feel interested to continue developing on our project.
 This guide is here to help you get started on things.

 ## What you need
 1. Your preferred IDE or text editor